Your guide to build Basement Apartment (Secondary Suite) in Durham

 Transparent communication: Milestones, timelines, and proactive updates.

-Whether you’re planning a rental-ready basement apartment or a private in-law suite, we’ll help you create a space that feels thoughtful, calm, and truly livable, without the renovation chaos.
+Whether you’re planning to finish your basement, add a home addition or a whole house renovation, we’ll help you create a space that feels thoughtful, calm, and truly livable, without the renovation chaos.

 Book your free consultation with Urban RenoProjects today.
 We'll assess your space, explain your options, and provide a detailed proposal with no obligations.
 Let's turn your unused basement into your best investment.